worldbank/data-good-review/docs/peer-review.md

 **Step 2:** Gather data from the sources specified.
 If the country you picked does not have the same open source datasets because it is a [fragile, conflict-affected or violence-affected state](https://www.worldbank.org/en/topic/fragilityconflictviolence/overview), please document this and pick another country.

+**Step 3:** Fork this repository to create your own copy.
+Use that to reuse the Data Product for the new country.

-**Step 3:** Use the code to rerun the same analysis for a different country.
+**Step 4:** Use the code to rerun the same analysis for a different country.
 If there are any issues in this phase, please raise an issue for each of them on GitHub.

 Here are some guiding questions to check for the validity of this Data product in the context of te new country: